-Keith Vance is beginning his first season as an assistant coach for the Air Force track and field program.
-Vance, who joined the Academy staff in December 2013, will serve as the event coach for the Falcons' throwing team.
+Keith Vance is in his fourth season as an assistant coach for the Air Force track and field program.
+Vance, who joined the Academy staff in December 2013, serves as the event coach for the Falcons' throwing team.

-Vance joined the Air Force program after spending four years at Boise State, where he guided the Broncos' throwers to three All-American awards, 10 conference titles and two school records.
+Vance joined the Falcons' program after spending four years at Boise State, where he guided the Broncos' throwers to three All-American awards, 10 conference titles and two school records.
 In addition, 12 of his athletes combined for 20 appearances in the first-round of the NCAA Championships.

-Under his guidance, four Boise State throwers advanced to the NCAA National Championships, including Matt Post (2013 participant in the hammer throw), Mele Vaisima (2012 first-team All-America honors in the weight throw), Alex Nelson (2011 second-team All-America honors in the hammer throw) and Pontus Thomee (2010 NCAA runner-up and first-team All-America honors in the javelin throw).
+Under his guidance, four Boise State throwers advanced to the NCAA National Championships, including Matt Post (2013 participant in the hammer throw), Mele Vaisima (2012 first-team All-American in the weight throw), Alex Nelson (2011 second-team All-American in the hammer) and Pontus Thomee (2010 NCAA runner-up and first-team All-American in the javelin).

 His athletes also impacted the Boise State record books, with Vaisima (weight throw) and Alyssa Osai (discus throw) setting school records in their respective events.
 Vance also helped the Broncos' multi-event athletes in the throwing events, accounting for a part of Kurt Felix's records in the heptathlon and decathlon, as well as Alexi Morton's school record in the pentathlon.